-Wi-Fi 6 offers the advantage of lower latency per WLAN client compared to older standards.
-When it comes to Wi-Fi, it is not so much about being faster: Now it is more about increasing the average throughput per Wi-Fi client, especially in high-density environments.
-Wi-Fi 6 is synonymous with IEEE 802.11ax and Wi-Fi 5 with IEEE 802.11ac.
-This nomenclature was introduced in 2018 starting with Wi-Fi 4, which stands for the IEEE 802.11n standard, by the Wi-Fi Alliance.
+Wi-Fi 6, alias IEEE 802.11ax, offers the advantage of lower latency per WLAN client compared to older standards.
+When it comes to Wi-Fi, it is not so much about being faster: Now it is more about increasing the average throughput per Wi-Fi client.
+However, with the numbers of WLAN end devices and their transmitted data volumes growing steadily, as well as the increasing density of IoT devices, the load on the available Wi-Fi frequencies has made communication hardly possible without collisions.

 Scenarios with large numbers of users